-Money-earning refers to activities following a planned budget and carried out by girls and adults, in partnership to earn money for the troop or service unit treasury.
+Money-earning refers to activities following a planned budget and carried out by girls and adults, in partnership to earn money for the troop treasury.
 Participation in the Product Programs is considered a group money-earning activity and must therefore comply with the requirements listed and explained in the Finance section of this document.